Legacy Brands, Disrupt or Die.

 And so, Hastings went back to the What If? exercise.
 Only this time, he did it to his own business model, eventually homing in on the rule what if you didn’t need a physical disc to watch a movie?

 After the exercise, Reed knew that the next innovation was to remove the physical component of the DVD altogether.
 And in 2007, less than 10 years after they had launched as a DVD rental business, Netflix began the transition from physical media to digital streaming.

-While it may seem crazy that a company as large at Netflix had to disrupt its own model less than 10 years into its existence, this is exactly what’s done by companies that succeed.
-They see an opportunity for disruption and they take it, even if it means disrupting their own model.
+While it may seem crazy that a company as large as Netflix had to disrupt its own model less than 10 years into its existence, this is exactly what’s done by companies that succeed.
+They see an opportunity for disruption, and they take it, even if it means disrupting their own model.

-By being laser focused on disruption and innovation, companies like Disney and Netflix not only survive; they thrive.
+By being laser-focused on disruption and innovation, companies like Disney and Netflix not only survive but thrive.
 And it’s a focus they keep every single day.

 Unfortunately, Sears abandoned this disruption cycle long ago.
-Once an absolute industry leader, with fresh, innovative ideas that seemed to flow like water, the company eventually rested on its laurels.
-Decided that they were big enough where they didn’t need to disrupt anymore.
+Once an absolute industry leader, with fresh, innovative ideas that seemed to flow like water, the company eventually rested on its laurels and decided that they were big enough where they didn’t need to disrupt anymore.
 And like many legacy brands before them, they were forced to pay the ultimate price.

-What would happen if you applied the What If Exercise to your industry?
-Check out my Workshops page to get a full look at how I teach this disruption tool to companies around the globe.
+What would happen if you applied the What If?
+Exercise in your industry?
+Check out my Workshop’s page to get a full look at how I teach this disruption tool to companies around the globe.